kdngiorgos/GameDev/GodotEngine/HellBell.md

 At the start of the game she is old, around 40, and does not reveal much of who she is.
 Moving on defeating "monsters" we learn things about her and the her past, what events and decisions made her who she is today, and defeating these challenges she unlocks new abilities and spells, and becomes younger (meaning more hp, speed and damage after every challenge)

-Game is 2D platformer like Ori or Hollow Knight.
+Game is 2D platformer like CupHead or Hollow Knight  OR HackNSlash like Hades.
 At first the movement is burdened (She walks relatively slow and like she is shy or old), she drags her feet, hunch over and breath heavily.
 Our character has only one attack (A/X - melee attack - does not need mana but very weak and close combat), she has HP and Energy-Mana.
 You need to deal damage in order to replenish mana like Hollow Knight Silk.
 Later after you unlock them energy is used for Running, Jumping and Powers.
 So she constantly needs to hit and engage in combat in order to replenish energy for abilities or movement (like an addiction)

 Starting off after the tutorial she can see 4 doors (Labeled with markings that indicate the according challenge she will face inside) and in the middle a big gate, that is covered with black (grief) and red (rage) mist and cannot be accessed unless all of the other 4 challenges have been cleared.
 At the end of each challenge is a Boss fight.